 All you have to do is grab a small branch from a tree in the woods and spray paint it white.
 I gave out of spray paint right in the middle and decided to leave it as is.
 I like it!

 After the branch dries, glue on pastel-colored jelly beans.
 I do this with my handy, dandy, cordless glue gun I received for Christmas.
 This glue gun is the mac daddy of all glue guns!

 Yes, it was on my list.
 Thanks to my son for gifting it to me and thanks to Not Just Paper and Paint for introducing me to this glue gun.
 It’s the bomb!

 I never send my dinner guests home empty-handed.
 These bags are too cute, right?
 Check out this tutorial on how to personalize Easter tote bags.
 You use freezer paper to make your own one-time use stencil.

 Thanks for stopping by and checking out my pastel spring tablescape.
 Will you be hosting Easter at your house?

-More Spring Tablescape Inspiration Below!
+Check Out Even More Spring Tablescape Inspiration Below!

 Check Out These Spring/Easter Ideas Below!

 Originally posted March 2018 – links updated and reposted March 2021